awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 ### Construct a frame

-To construct a regular or final frame that represents the next frame in the encrypted message's body, this operation MUST calculate encrypted content and an authentication tag using the [authenticated encryption algorithm](../framework/algorithm-suites.md#encryption-algorithm) specified by the [algorithm suite](../framework/algorithm-suites.md), with the following inputs:
+To construct a regular or final frame that represents the next frame in the encrypted message's body, this operation MUST calculate the encrypted content and an authentication tag using the [authenticated encryption algorithm](../framework/algorithm-suites.md#encryption-algorithm) specified by the [algorithm suite](../framework/algorithm-suites.md), with the following inputs: